barne856/square/README.md

 Along with the SQUINT library, you will need OpenGL 4.5 capable hardware, SDL2, SDL2_Image, and GLEW.
 SQUINT can be built with or without Intel MKL.
 You can build the sample applications using the included CMakeLists.txt.

 # Overview
-The code is internally documents in the header files and sample application files.
+The code is internally documented in the header files and sample application files.
 The architecture of square is shown in the diagrams below:

 ```mermaid
 classDiagram